stenniswood/AdrenalineFirmware/README.txt

-If the make command does work:
+If the make command does not work:
 	This is because a new XCode changed the path.
 You need to put the CrossPack compiler path before the /usr/bin/

 do a "echo $PATH"